formal-methods-mpi/Workshop.jl/docs/src/index.md

 The core of this workshop consists of 5 chapters (Chapter 0 - Chapter 4) that you can see in the sidebar on the left.
 They are meant to be completed in your own pace but in this order (0-4).

-!!! warning "Todo before the workshop"
-    We expect that you have Julia and Visual Studio Code installed before the workshop.
-    Just follow the steps outlined in [Chapter 0](0_preparation/preparation.html).

 ```@eval
 import Markdown; Markdown.parse_file("../src/reuse/chapter-overview.md")
 ```